Robert Herring (businessman): Political activities

 Though Herring has been a conservative since the 1970s, he has occasionally donated to Democrats, including $4,600 to Hillary Clinton in 2007.
 Herring said under oath that he once voted for Barack Obama for President.
 The majority of his family's $500,000 in contributions has gone to Republicans.

 In 2004, Herring donated $15,000 to help rescue a university talk by left-wing filmmaker Michael Moore after the university cut funding, citing free speech principles.

 In 2005, Herring offered $1 million to the husband in the Terri Schiavo case to cede custody of Terri to her parents.

 Personal life

 Herring married his first wife when he was 18; they had four children by the time Herring was 24.
 They divorced in 1977.
 Herring divorced his second wife in 1997.
 He married his third wife, a Russian national, in 2000.
 He lives in San Diego.

+In September 2024, Herring's legal counsel claimed he has the medical "Alzheimer's disease", while seeking to block his deposition in Dominion Voting Systems' multibillion-dollar defamation lawsuit against him and his network.